OpenMDAO/OpenMDAO-Framework/docs/std_lib/driver.rst

 inserting a differentiator into the Differentiator slot in the driver, as shown in :ref:`Calculating-Derivatives-with-Finite-Difference`.

-If you want to use NEWSUMT for the finite difference calculation, and want the same finite difference stepsize in all your variables, you can set the ``default_fd_stepsize`` parameter.
+If you want to use NEWSUMT for the finite difference calculation and want the same finite difference step size in all your variables, you can set the ``default_fd_stepsize`` parameter.

 .. testcode:: NEWSUMT_fd